benmaddison/slides-afpif12-aspa/src/slides.md

 Good news!

-If we can describe a *data structure* and *authorisation model* that fulfills #1 and #2, then the existing RPKI gives us #3 and #4 for free
+If we can describe a *data structure* and *authorisation model* that fulfils #1 and #2, then the existing RPKI gives us #3 and #4 for free

 :-)